DanielEdwards07/IMD1005-Assignment-4/README.md

 - Helped connect the pages together into one full website

 ### Donya Biniek
-- Conducted Quality Assurance (QA) Testing: Tested the live site on multiple browsers and devices to ensure responsiveness.
+- Conducted Quality Assurance (QA) Testing: Tested the live site on multiple browsers and devices to ensure functionality and responsiveness.

 ## Design Document Summary